cmaxw/devchat-eleventy/src/my-javascript-story/mjs-127-thorsten-lünborg.md

   While learning Vue i also started learning JavaScript.
 I often go through times of intense learning where i decide on something in physics for example, and i watch off of YouTube videos about it and spend all my free time learning it.
 JavaScript was like that.
+question2: 'What would you recommend to developers that are just starting out? '
+answer2: >-
+  Out of all the frameworks i tried to learn,  i found Vue was the one that i liked the most and i started answering questions about Vue on the forums.
 ---
 In this episode of My JavaScript Story is Charles talks to Thorsten Lünborg.
 Thorsten is a Business Service Manager at MVV Energy Solutions from Frankfurt Germany.
 Charles asks about Thorsten's developer journey in particular how he was introduced to JavaScript.